Tilia platyphyllos: Cultivation

 Tilia platyphyllos is widely planted throughout the temperate world as an ornamental tree in parks and city streets.
 Numerous cultivars are available, including 'Aurea', (golden leafed), 'Fastigiata', 'Laciniata' (seemingly torn leaves), 'Örebro' (columnar), 'Princes Street' (narrow crown), 'Rubra' (red twigged), 'Tortuosa' (twisted branches), and 'Tiltstone Filigree' (upswept branches).

 The cultivar 'Rubra' has gained the Royal Horticultural Society's Award of Garden Merit.

 Hybrids

-Tilia platyphyllos readily hybridizes with Tilia cordata, the hybrid being the common lime T. × europaea (syn.
+Tilia platyphyllos readily hybridises with Tilia cordata, the hybrid being the common lime T. × europaea (syn.
 T. × vulgaris).

 Fossil record

 Fossils of Tilia platyphyllos have been described from the fossil flora of Kızılcahamam district in Turkey, which is of early Pliocene age.

 Use

 Tilia wood is used for carving, and almost all parts of the tree can be used for fodder, ropes or firewood.
 Bast and honey, which were historically the main products of Tilia, may have been an important factor in the spread of the species and its status as a typical agroforestry tree in the Middle Ages.
 Tilia spp. are also important for amenity use, shelterbelts and game plantings in the open landscape, in urban areas and recreational forestry.